Kaalicharan: Production

 The film is directed by Sri Prawin, a pupil of Ram Gopal Varma, who earlier made Gaayam 2 (2010).
-Kaali Charan stars Chaitanya Krishna and Tamil actress Chandini Tamilarasan in the lead roles while Bhojpuri actor Pankaj Kesari essays a negative role.
+Kaali Charan stars Chaitanya Krishna and Chandini Tamilarasan in the lead roles while Bhojpuri actor Pankaj Kesari essays a negative role.
 The film is set in the 1980s and is based on the life of MLA Erra Satyam.
 The muhurat (launch) of the film took place in Hyderabad with Lakshmi Manchu, Allu Aravind, Tammareddy Bharadwaja, and Sundeep Kishan in attendance.

 Soundtrack

 The songs are composed by Nandan Raj.